Azure/azure-sdk-for-go/documentation/new-version-quickstart.md

 For more details on how authentication works in `azidentity`, please see the documentation for `azidentity` at [pkg.go.dev/github.com/Azure/azure-sdk-for-go/sdk/azidentity](https://pkg.go.dev/github.com/Azure/azure-sdk-for-go/sdk/azidentity).

+## Client Factory

 ## Creating a Resource Management Client

-Once you have a credential, you will need to decide what service to use and create a client to connect to that service.
+Once you have a credential, you need to create a client factory to use any client in this module.
 In this section, we will use `Compute` as our target service.
 The Compute modules consist of one or more clients.
 A client groups a set of related APIs, providing access to its functionality within the specified subscription.
-You will need to create one or more clients to access the APIs you require using your `azcore.TokenCredential`.
+You will need to create one or more clients through the client factory to access the APIs you require using your `azcore.TokenCredential`.

 To show an example, we will create a client to manage Virtual Machines.
 The code to achieve this task would be: